huygiatrng/tictactoe_teminal/README.md

 # tictactoe_teminal
-Simple Tic-Tac-Toe game in terminal with adjustable x,y to create board , and adjustable numbers of points player need to draw as a line to win.
+Tic-Tac-Toe game on terminal with EXTREME ADJUSTABLE VARIABLES:
++ Adjustable x,y to create board.
++ djustable numbers of points player need to draw as a line to win.